amitKr85/clg_project_2/README.md

 # implemented in python 3.x
 # before use image_to_test_corr.py do following few things
     for OCR or extracting text from image
-      1. install teserract via provided setup in setups dir. and then use command in cmd : pip install pytesserract for text correction
+      1. install teserract from here https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-setup-3.05.02-20180621.exe and then use command in cmd : pip install pytesserract for text correction
       1. install spellchecker throungh cmd: pip install pyspellchecker for extracting nouns